FutureShockco/meeray/docs/transaction-types.md

 ### Token Create (Type 20)
 - **File**: `src/transactions/token/token-create.ts`
 - **Purpose**: Registers a new fungible token on the blockchain with specified properties.
+- **Fees**: Requires paying `config.tokenCreationFee` in `config.nativeTokenSymbol`.
+The fee is deducted from the sender during processing; insufficient balance causes validation failure.
 - **Data Structure**:
   ```typescript
   export interface TokenCreateData {